syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/rich-text-editor/EJ2_ASP.MVC/accessibility.md

 The Rich Text Editor control has been designed, keeping in mind the WAI-ARIA specifications, and applies the WAI-ARIA roles, states, and properties.
 This control is characterized by complete ARIA accessibility support that makes it easy for people who use assistive technologies (AT) or those who completely rely on keyboard navigation.

-The accessibility compliance for the Rich Text Editor component is outlined below.
+The accessibility compliance for the Rich Text Editor control is outlined below.

 | Accessibility Criteria | Compatibility |
 | -- | -- |